ThabisoM7/ThabisoM7/README.md

 # Security Analyst (Ethical Hacker)

 I love to break apart complex systems to find out the How and Why.
-I guess that makes me a hacker..or a computer forensic analyst of some sort :).
+I guess that makes me a hacker..or a forensic analyst of some sort :).

 <p align="center">
   <img src="https://github.com/ThabisoM7/ThabisoM7/blob/main/ImgHack2….jpg" width="100%" />